Leaderboard

 6 points

-3. Proof that liberals are stoopid.
+Proof that liberals are stoopid.
 Unless he was carrying 6,000 rounds and fired that many on his shooting spree, why is it relevant how much ammo he had?
 He fired only around 100 rounds, right? that is 60 times less than the amount of ammo he had.
 He could have walked into any Walmart (back then at least) and walked out with a couple hundred rounds of .223 just as easy.
 Geez, why are liberals so dumb that they can't focus on relevant facts?
 Ugh, it's like the stories where a guy has a dozen guns in his collection and they freak out, calling it an arsenal.
 Well, you stupid pants wetting libtards, most of us only have two effing hands!
 How the hell does it matter if I have one firearm or 1,000?
-I can only shoot one at a time.
+I can only shoot one at a time.6 points

-5. George Zimmerman deserves nothing more than what he already got.
+George Zimmerman deserves nothing more than what he already got.
 If he didn't want the backlash from all of this, he should have thought about that when he chose not to follow instructions from the 911 operators and to continue following the kid.
-While George Zimmerman may have been found not guilty of the crimes he was charged with, he was guilty of being an idiot and PUTTING HIMSELF IN A BAD SITUATION.
+While George Zimmerman may have been found not guilty of the crimes he was charged with, he was guilty of being an idiot and PUTTING HIMSELF IN A BAD SITUATION.4 points

 3 points

-8. I disagree.
+I disagree.
 I hope he stays and gets involved in high profile defense attorney type cases.
 I think it would be great if he sues the fire out of them the uses the money to get a law degree and become a defense attorney himself.
 To run and hide would APPEAR to the uneducated masses as an admission of some sort of guilt.
 The sheeple will not accept him leaving only for his personal safety.
 People will cry that he's a guilty coward who runs and hides.
-He stood his ground and he needs to continue to do so.
+He stood his ground and he needs to continue to do so.3 points

 2 points